 5. Look into pay-per-kilometre insurance.
 If you drive under a certain amount of kilometres every year, you can tell your insurance company and possibly qualify for a low mileage discount.
 This is a common discount that many drivers actually qualify for but are not aware of.
 If you only use your car for occasional short trips, you can sign up for a usage-based insurance program that determines your rates based on how much you drive.

 6. Avoid accidents and tickets.
-These two are surefire ways to make your premium go through the roof.
+These 2 are surefire ways to make your premium go through the roof.
 If you live in a high risk area or are prone to getting in accidents, look into a provider that offers accident forgiveness, where your first accident won’t make your premiums go up.

 7. Take a defensive driving course.
 If you have a less than stellar driving record, sign up for a defensive driving class.
 Most insurers will give you a discount on your premiums.
 Your local provincial service centre can point you in the right direction.

 8. Combine policies with your parents or spouse.
 Look into being a nominated driver on your parents’ insurance.
-Their rates might go up, but it could be less than keeping your solo policy.
+Their rates might go up, but it could be less overall than keeping your solo policy.
 And because married drivers tend to file fewer claims, you’ll often get a discount on your premium just for getting engaged or married.
 Married couples can also save by combining their insurance on one policy to save money.

 9. Check and maintain your credit history.
 Most auto insurance companies take your credit history into account for your pricing.
 The reasoning behind it?
 Research actually shows that people with a higher credit score tend to make fewer claims.